profelis/bindx2/README.md

 ## `bindx.IBindable` and @:bindable meta:

 Bindx will process special meta - `@:bindable`.
-If `@:bindable` is set for the whole class then it will be inherited by all public properties which don't have this meta already. `@:bindable` only processed for classes which implement `bindx.IBindable`.
+If `@:bindable` is set for the whole class then it will be inherited by all public properties which don't have this meta already. `@:bindable` only processed for classes and interfaces which implement `bindx.IBindable`.

-Accepts additional arguments: `@:bindable(paramName1 = value, paramName2 = value ...)`
+Accepts additional arguments: `@:bindable(paramName1 = value, paramName2 = value ...)`, short notation `paramName` equals with `paramName = true`

 Parameter    | Default value | Description
 ------------ | ------------- | -------------